iitm-rohandhatbale/Absenteeism-at-Company-Problem/README.md

 ## Data Preprocessing.

 Reason for Absence is a categorical variable.
-So we should get dummies for these categorical Variable. reason_columns = pd.get_dummies(df['Reason for Absence']) will get the work done for us.
+So we should get dummies for these categorical Variable.

+reason_columns = pd.get_dummies(df['Reason for Absence']) will get the work done for us.

-To avoid multicollinearity we will drop first column of 'reason_columns'
+To avoid multicollinearity we will drop first column of 'reason_columns'.

+Creating dummy variable of 28 categories and use them as it is is not very practicle.
+So we will group these 28 categories into 4 differebt categories .

+* Reason_type_1 = resons 1-14
+* Reason_type_2 = resons 15-17
+* Reason_type_3 = resons 18-21
+* Reason_type_4 = resons 22-28